QED-92/cyber-security/modules/sql-injections/sql-injections.md

 SELECT * FROM ports WHERE port_code = ''';
 ```

-The third single quote does not have a corresponding ending quote, resulting in the syntax error.
+The injected quote breaks the string literal, resulting in an unbalanced quotation and a SQL syntax error.

 ---

-### Number of Columns
+### Fingerprinting

-Before exploiting the application the attacker must determine how many columns the table has.
-He can accomplish this in two ways:
+Before exploiting the application, the attacker must determine how many columns the table has.
+This can be accomplished in two ways:

 - By using `ORDER BY`
-- By using a `UNION CLAUSE`
+- By using a `UNION`

 **Method 1: `ORDER BY`**

-He repeatedly injects integers representing the column to sort by, and increments the integer by one, for every iteration.
-This continues until he gets an error message, stating that the column specified does not exist.
+The attacker repeatedly injects integers representing the column to sort by, and increments the integer by one for each iteration.
+This continues until an error is induced, stating that the specified column index is out of range.

 ```sql
 ' ORDER BY 1--